 - Supplies new serials cataloging information to the CONSER database via the OCLC system.
 CONSER, the cooperative online serials bibliographic record component of the PCC, is an authoritative source for bibliographic records, documentation, and training materials for serials cataloging.

-- Participates in the Cataloging-in-Publication (CIP) Program with the Library of Congress in which books are cataloged from galley proofs and the cataloging information is issued with the book at the time of publication.
+- Participates in the Cataloging-in-Publication (CIP) Program with the Library of Congress in which books are cataloged in advance of publication.
+When the book is published, the publisher includes the CIP data on the copyright page thereby facilitating book processing for libraries and book dealers.

 - Contributes records for English-language materials to BIBCO, the monographic bibliographic record component of the PCC.